Human Immunodeficiency Virus (HIV) is a virus that attacks the human immune system and weakens its ability to fight infection and disease.

 - taking post-exposure prophylaxis (PEP) if you have been exposed to HIV

-- taking pre-exposure prophylaxis (PrEP) if you are at substantial risk
+- taking pre-exposure prophylaxis (PrEP) if you are at increased risk

 - getting tested and knowing your HIV status